jmahler/sprinklerpi/README.md

 ## STARTUP, /etc/init.d/

-Depending upon how this system is designed to be run, different daemons will need to be started.
-A set of startup scripts are provided in /etc/init.d for each of the situations.
+Depending upon how this system is being used, different daemons will need to be started.
+A set of startup scripts are provided in `/etc/init.d/` for each of the situations.

 The init scripts expect a basic configuration to be present in

     /etc/default/sprinklerpi

-otherwise it will use default values which probably won't work for everybody.
+otherwise they will use default values which may not work.
 This file can either be copied or a symbolic link can be created.

     $ sudo ln -s /home/jeri/sprinklerpi/etc/default/sprinklerpi \